 What about non-working parents?

-If a parent/guardian does not work and all children in the household are in grade levels above kindergarten, an income based on full time employment at Washington State’s current minimum wage is input in calculating the family’s income.
+If a parent/guardian does not work and all children in the household are in grade levels above Early Childhood, an income based on full time employment at Washington State’s current minimum wage is input in calculating the family’s income.

 An absence of income due to unemployment will be considered for one annual tuition cycle only.
 After the first year of unemployment, the school will assign an income equal to full time work at minimum wage to the unemployed parent.